garrandall/popular-music-data/tracks/i-ll-be-there-jackson-5.md

 Don't you know, baby, yeah yeah
-I'll be there, I'll be there, just call my name, I'll be there (Just look over your shoulders, honey - ooh)
+I'll be there, I'll be there, just call my name, I'll be there (Just look over your shoulders, honey - oh)

 I'll be there, I'll be there, whenever you need me, I'll be there Don't you know, baby, yeah yeah